 Merriam-Webster defines a friend as “one attached to another by affection or esteem; one that is not hostile, a favored companion”.
 Think of all the people you may consider or actually call your friend.
 Does this definition truly apply to them or to the relationship you may have with them?
 I think if you looked closely it doesn’t.
 We use this word to loosely and don’t make people we meet actually earn this title.

 Real friendships are genuine and loving.
-Both people, although different, have one common goal and that is to love and care for each other as well as look out for each other’s best interest.
+Both people, although different, have one common goal and that is to love and care for each other as well as lookout for each other’s best interests.
 Friends don’t mind having your back but true friends don’t mind checking you on your ish!!!!

 I don’t believe friends have to talk every day or even hang out every weekend.
 I think some of the best friendships are those where the individuals don’t communicate daily But when they do talk or get together it’s like they never missed a beat.